 Another common cause of electrical accidents is the misuse of lamps and light fixtures.
 Using a 100-watt bulb in a 60-watt fixture will melt the fixture wires, causing electrical shock and fire.
 Similar to extension cords, don’t use any appliance or fixture when you notice sparks, buzzes, smoke, a damaged cord, or a burning smell.
 Switch them off and unplug immediately to prevent fires.

 In case of an electrical fire, call 911 immediately and disconnect the breaker that provides electrical service to the appliance on fire, or disconnect the main breaker.
 If you can safely unplug an appliance that is on fire then do so.
 Never try to extinguish an electrical fire with water.
 Use baking soda or an extinguisher rated for electrical fires.
 It is a good idea to make sure all adults and older children in the home know where the breaker panel for the home is and how to disconnect the main breaker.
 Breaker panels should be labeled as detailed as possible.

-At LUS we believe in Safety First.
-The safety of our customers and the public is important to us.
-We rely on you to tell us about unsafe conditions such as downed power lines.
-Power lines can be brought down by equipment failures, lightning storms, high winds, fallen trees, or by damage such as vehicle accidents.
-NEVER touch, move, or go near any kind of downed or low hanging line - even if it looks harmless.
+Power lines can be brought down by any number of causes, including equipment failures, lightning storms, high winds, downed trees, or by damage such as vehicle accidents.
+You should NEVER touch, move, or go near any kind of downed or low-hanging line, even if it looks harmless.

-LUS would be glad to preform a live line demonstration for students or for other groups wanting a better understanding of high voltage electricity.
-Our Safety Team will bring the LUS safety trailer to you for no cost.
+LUS would be glad to perform a live line demonstration for students or for other groups wanting a better understanding of high voltage electricity.
+Our Safety Team will bring the LUS safety trailer to you at no cost.
 This is a service we provide to our community to make you more aware of the dangers of electricity.